A lot of commentaries tend to come out this time of year dealing with the significance of Christmas.

 Why do I say this?

-Just because a corrupt and doctrinally challenged Roman Catholic church erroneously tried to accommodate pagans’ prior belief systems doesn’t mean God cannot redeem such stupidity and turn it to our good and His glory!
+Just because a doctrinally corrupt Roman Catholic church erroneously tried to accommodate pagans’ prior belief systems doesn’t mean God cannot redeem such stupidity and turn it to our good and His glory!

 And the Body of Christ is supposed to be known for a short list of what it is supposed to do (love God and one another, as well as the lost), rather than what it doesn’t do (extensive lists of sins and other things to avoid, both biblical and man-made).